jimpick/bushpilot-monogatari/en/index.md

 Follow this path to the Cassiar Mine.

-The mine is now closed, but in the past it was used to mine asbestos on a large scale, and the Cassia Highway was built to transport it away.
+The mine is now closed, but in the past it was used to mine asbestos on a large scale, and the Cassiar Highway was built to transport it away.

 Asbestos is no longer used now because it causes cancer, but it seems that it was very popular in the past.

-We continued climbing north along the Cassia Highway for about an hour, without a single car passing by, and finally came out onto the famous Alaska Highway.
+We continued climbing north along the Cassiar Highway for about an hour, without a single car passing by, and finally came out onto the famous Alaska Highway.

 Since it's called the Alaska Highway, you'd think it would be an asphalt road with cars zipping along, but it's actually just a road made by piling up earth and gravel after trees had been cut down, and here too there wasn't a single car in sight.